 How do I get a WordPress Site?

-Any faculty member will be able to log in to WordPress using their CruzID and Gold Password.
+Any faculty, researchers, and graduate student can log in to WordPress using their CruzID and Gold Password.
 Creating a new site is as easy as deciding upon a name for the site and clicking a button.
 Check out Getting Started.
 No need to be added as a user.
 Simply login with your CruzID and Gold password and your account will automatically be created.

 Are there limitations about how many or what kind of sites I can make?

 There is no limit to the number of sites you can build.
 Sites should support the academic mission of the university, typically professional profiles, research groups, conferences, programs, projects, etc. All sites must adhere to standard UC and UCSC policies.

 What will my URL be?

 Standard UCSC WordPress site URLs look like this:

 If you require a URL without the ".sites," (e.g. smithlab.ucsc.edu) fill out the launch form and specify what the URL should be.
 New names must be approved by University Relations.
 The request form will automatically generate an approval request.